webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Project Manager: Managing a Project Team**
   - manage team and resources for team.
 - **Project Manager: Communicating with Stakeholders and Team Members**
   - sponsors, stakeholders, team members up-to-date.
+Start -> Finish.
 - **Project Manager Scope**
   - goals, deliverables, and requirements of the project.
 - **Project Manager Risk**